 - Guppies eat their offspring, so you need to provide a hiding place for the fry planting thick live plants.

 - As guppies are hardy fish, these fish are used to fight malaria, where one to two pairs of guppy fish are placed in ditches and still water to feed on mosquito larvae.

-- Guppy fry are able to look after themselves from the moment of birth.
+- Guppy fry is able to look after themselves from the moment of birth.

 - The lifespan of guppy fish is about 2.5 years on average, and they breed throughout their life.

-- Guppy fry grows very rapidly; a juvenile gets into adult stage within 20 weeks.
+- Guppy fry grows very rapidly; a juvenile gets into the adult stage within 20 weeks.

 - Guppies have 23 pairs of chromosomes, the same number as humans have.

 Guppies are originally from South America, countries such as Brazil, Barbados, and Guyana.
 Nowadays, many breeders around the globe are breeding guppies and exporting to other countries.